siddu1256/FSSE_cloud/README.md

 - **document_metadata**: Stores metadata of encrypted documents.
 - **user_documents**: Tracks the documents uploaded by each user.
 - **word_fingerprints**: Stores the fingerprints of individual words within documents.

+ ### Workflow

+**1. User Authentication & Registration**

+When a user uploads a file, we check if they exist in the user_auth table.

+If not, we generate a new PyOTP secret and store it in the database.

+This ensures that each user is uniquely identified and authenticated before uploading.

+**2. Keyword Fingerprint Generation**

+The system generates a SHA-256 fingerprint of the provided keyword for secure indexing.

+**3. Document Encryption**

+The document is encrypted using AES-GCM with a randomly generated 128-bit key.

+The encrypted data, nonce, and authentication tag are stored securely.

+**4. Metadata Storage in MySQL (Private Cloud)**

+Stores the filename, AES encryption key (base64-encoded), keyword fingerprint, and plaintext (optional) in document_metadata.

+The user_documents table tracks which users uploaded which documents.

+**5. Encrypted Document Storage in Public Cloud**

+The encrypted document is saved as a .json file in a public_cloud/ directory.

+**6. Word Extraction & Secure Indexing**

+Extracts words from the document and hashes each word using SHA-256.

+These hashed words are stored in the word_fingerprints table for searchability.

+**7. Full-Text Search Support**

+MySQL’s full-text indexing allows searching within document_metadata.

+**8. Access Control & Decryption**

+When retrieving a document, the system verifies the user's identity and decrypts the document if authorized.

 ### How to Use
 1. **Set Up the Database**: